Course: Diploma in Mindfulness and Well-Being

 CPD Credits: This event has been approved for 9 CPD credits for members of the Psychological Society of Ireland.

-The Diploma in Mindfulness Studies at City Colleges is offered as both a theoretical and practical introduction to mindfulness practice and to the rapidly growing field of mindfulness-based approaches used in healthcare, science and in wider society.
+The Diploma in Mindfulness and Wellbeing Studies at City Colleges is offered as both a theoretical and practical introduction to Mindfulness and Wellbeing practice and to the rapidly growing field of Wellbeing and Mindfulness-based approaches used in healthcare, science and in wider society.

 The term Mindfulness relates to a variety of meditative practices involving the deliberate focus of our attention, non-judgmentally, in the present moment as well as to the quality of the awareness that is cultivated in this way.

 When Mindful awareness is brought to a stressful experience, it allows the possibility of setting aside habitual reactive tendencies, and instead responding to the challenging experience with more clarity and ease.
 The practice of Mindfulness can also bring an increased awareness of the joyful moments of our lives, moments that we often miss when we are lost in thoughts about the past or the future.

-Studies have shown that committed participation in a mindfulness programme can result in lasting positive effects on health and well-being.
+Studies have shown that committed participation in a Mindfulness programme can result in lasting positive effects on health and wellbeing.
+The Wellbeing practices shared on the programme are also supported by research.

-As mindfulness practice is by nature experiential, the City Colleges Diploma will incorporate essential elements of Mindfulness-Based Stress Reduction (MBSR ), as devised by Dr Jon Kabat-Zinn.
+Mindfulness practice is by nature experimental and so this programme includes a significant element of practical class and home-based exercises.
+The City Colleges Diploma will also incorporate essential elements of Minfulness-Based Stress Reduction (MBSR), as devised by Dr Jon Kabat-Zinn.

 Each three-hour course session will be divided into two components:

-1 ) a presentation on a topic related to mindfulness for one hour’s duration
+1 ) A presentation on topics related to Mindfulness and Wellbeing for one to one and a half hour’s duration and

-2 ) Elements of the MBSR programme, delivered over the ten week duration of the course, with each session lasting two hours.
+2 ) Practice elements of the MBSR programme, delivered over the ten-week duration of the course

 Whilst our coverage of relevant theory is important, regular Mindfulness and Wellbeing practice is key to developing a personal insight and benefits associated with Mindfulness and Wellbeing practices.
 It’s strongly recommended that you can devote 45 minutes a day to the guided formal meditation practice.